lamberger/PL-Sublime-Text-2-Snippets/README.txt

+My favorite texteditor
-Sublime Text is a sophisticated text editor for code, html and prose. http://www.sublimetext.com/
+Sublime Text is a sophisticated text editor for code, html and prose... http://www.sublimetext.com/

 Here are some of my code snippet that I use frequently.
 Sublime Text 2 Snippets CSS, HTML and Wordpress snippets